 These relatives of Virginia creeper, Boston ivy, and grape are valued for their foliage; flowers are inconspicuous.
-Most climb by tendrils, and most will double as ground covers in mild-winter climates.
+Most climb by tendrils, and most will double as groundcovers in mild-winter climates.
 Easy to grow; not fussy about soil, water, or fertilizer.
-Pruned any time to remove tangled or weak stems or to restrict size.
+Prune any time to remove tangled or weak stems or to restrict size.
 Grown as houseplants, they prefer bright reflected light, moderate water.Cissus antarctica

 Native to Australia.
-Graceful, densely foliaged evregreen vine to 10 ft.; vigorous once established.
+Graceful, densely foliaged evergreen vine grows to 10 ft.; is vigorous once established.
 Glossy, spear-shaped leaves reach 3 1/2 in. long; toothed edges and prominent veins are subtly decorative.
 In the ground, needs little or no irrigation.
-Good plant for climbing up or tumbling down—on trellis, wall, or hillside.
+Good plant for climbing up or tumbling down—on a trellis, wall, or hillside.
 Sun or shade.

 A clump of upright 1 1/2-ft.-tall stems is topped by a tuft of broad leaves and, in late summer, loose...